Introducing the Man Himself: Vimalakīrti

 The Vimalakīrti Sūtra

-Having sensed the presence of the Buddha, successful businessman and lay practitioner, the Bodhisattva Vimalakirti, sets in motion a crafty plan to teach the Dharma to all who have assembled.
+Having sensed the presence of the Buddha, the Bodhisattva, businessman and lay practitioner, Vimalakirti sets in motion a crafty plan to teach the Dharma to all.

 Now finally, we get to the man himself: Vimalakirti.